-- To ensure that each academy has robust and sound finance including working towards/achievement of baseline reserve figure set by the Trust. - To ensure where possible that each academy has a balanced or surplus budget (including revenue balances from previous years) - To ensure that staffing costs as a % of both total income and expenditure does not exceed 78% across the Trust - To ensure that each academy aspires to have pupil attendance of 96% or above (once COVID absences have been removed) - All academies to have made progress against their areas for development as identified at the last Ofsted as evaluated by CEO, Principals, Teaching and Learning lead - To ensure that the measurable pupil outcomes are in line with previous achievements (taking into consideration impact of COVID), with aspirational targets.
-Accelerated progress shown in all year groups in Reading, Writing and Maths - To deliver the new curriculum to ensure a broad and balanced offer for all year groups c.
-Public benefit
+- To ensure that each academy has robust and sound finance including working towards/achievement of baseline reserve figure set by the Trust. - To ensure where possible that each academy has a balanced or surplus budget (including revenue balances from previous years) - To ensure that staffing costs as a % of both total income and expenditure does not exceed 78% across the Trust - To conduct Trust and Academy business in accordance with the highest standards of integrity, probity and openness.